-When it is known that an aircraft is, or is suspected to be, in such trouble that there is a danger of an accident.
+When it is known that an aircraft is, or is suspected to be, in such trouble that there is a danger of an accident or when the position and/or status of the aircraft is unknown.

 (d) Local standby

 When it is known that an aircraft has, or is suspected to have, developed some defect but the trouble would not normally involve any serious difficulty in effecting a safe landing.